 There’s nothing worse than when your child breaks his or her foot, toe or ankle.
 Your child is in pain.
-You're worried about what to do next.
+Camp and other summer fun is probably off the table.
+Now, you're worried about what to do next.
 And you want a quick diagnosis, along with a plan to help him or her recover.

-As a dad myself, I wish I could protect your children from injuries.
-But of course, I can't--and neither can you.
+As a practice experienced in pediatric foot care, we wish we could protect your children from injuries.
+But of course, we can't--and neither can you.
 Here's what we can do, though: get them the quickest care possible if you suspect they've broken a foot bone.
 And what's the best way to do that?
 Skip the emergency room and head to your Houston podiatrist's office!
+We offer in-office diagnostic x-rays, and a gentle bedside manner to help make this scary situation as easy as it can be for your family.

 How Podiatrists Treat Kids Broken Foot Bones